Morena Dam

-Morena Dam is a rockfill dam across Cottonwood Creek, a tributary of the Tijuana River, in southern San Diego County, California in the United States.
+Morena Dam is a rockfill dam across Cottonwood Creek, a tributary of the Tijuana River in southern San Diego County, California.
 Originally completed in 1912 and raised several times afterward, the dam is one of the oldest components of the city of San Diego's municipal water system, providing between 1600 to 15000 acre feet of water per year.
 It is one of the few facilities in the San Diego water supply system that relies entirely on local runoff.

-There is a small lakeside settlement just east of Morena Reservior called Morena Village.
+There is a small lakeside settlement just east of Morena Reservoir called Morena Village.
 It makes up part of the census-designated place (CDP) of Campo.

 Dimensions

 Morena Dam is located in the Cleveland National Forest at the headwaters of Cottonwood Creek, about 40 mi east of downtown San Diego.
 The dam is 167 ft high from the riverbed and 550 ft long, with a height of 177 ft from the foundations.
 Altogether the dam contains 335300 yd3 of earth and rock fill.
 At its full height, the reservoir can hold 50694 acre feet of water, covering 1475 acre.
 The drainage area above the dam is 114 mi2 and includes the tributary Morena Creek, for which the dam and reservoir are named.

 Water is released via a 387 ft long tunnel, fed by an intake tower that can draw up to 595 cuft/s water from different elevations of the reservoir.
 The spillway is located on the north side of the dam and has a crest 310 ft long, topping out at 3039 ft above sea level.
 Flood flows through the spillway are controlled by steel flash gates 7.5 ft high.
 The spillway has a capacity of approximately 25000 cuft/s.